PeachScript/vue-infinite-loading/docs/guide/README.md

 ### Direct `<script>` Include

-After you imported this plugin through `script` tag, it will register `InfiniteLoading` component automatically, so you can use it in globally.
+After you imported this plugin through `script` tag, it will register `InfiniteLoading` component automatically, so you can use it in global.

 #### CDN